 Oh yeah!
 Controlling Pond Algae growth is my favorite part of pond maintenance.
 Not!
 That darned pond algae, I just hate it.
 Pond Algae is always a mess to deal with.
 Fortunately there are some ways to control pond algae so that during your pond maintenance phase, the task of cleaning it up will be much easier.

-By the way, did you know that there are thousands of species of algae?
+Did you know that there are thousands of species of algae?
 Though you may never notice, over a period of time you may never have the same dominant species of algae in your pond more than twice.

 Do you know that long, thin algae that is referred to as string algae?
 That type, along with black algae is a filamentous type of algae.
 You will find them attached to something in the bottom of the pond.
-They usually float to towards the surface where the process of photosynthesis can occur.
+They usually float towards the surface where the process of photosynthesis can occur.

-Some algae will be attached the walls of the pond, small rocks and even your waterfall.
+Some algae will be attached to the walls of the pond, small rocks and even your waterfall.
 This periphyton type of algae will resemble a slimy, green layer on those surfaces.
 Of course all of these algae have one thing in common.
 They all thrive very easily in a pond environment.

 Your task is to keep their growth in check so that they do not overwhelm the filtration system of your pond.
 Here are six ways you can make the task of controlling algae in your pond much easier.

 Physical Removal Of Algae – You can easily remove filamentous algae (string algae) with a small algae rake or fork.
 Just like twirling up spaghetti on a fork, you twirl up the algae.
 Pull the algae out and throw it away.

 UV Lighting For Algae Removal – By sterilizing the returning water after it has been through the main filtration process, you can effectively disrupt the reproductive process of planktonic types of algae.
 This will help keep the water crystal clear.